Consumer Bridging Loans Australia

 -

-Sale of the existing home
+Sale of the existing property

 -

-Refinance into a standard long-term home loan
+Refinancing into a longer-term home loan

 -

-Release of funds from a confirmed transaction
+Completion of a property transaction

 -